Mahindra552/Myblog/README.md

 Myblog
 ======

-It has my software sills and experience
+It has my software skills and experience